logan-markewich/liberty_pathing/README.md

 # Usage
 When opening a Liberty File, it will automatically be indexed.
 After indexing, type `:ShowLocation` anywhere within your file.
 This will display the current location in the statusline of your vim window.

+`:SaveLocation` will save a bookmark csv in your home directory.
+The path is printed at the bottom when ran.
+If multiple bookmarks are made in the same Liberty file, they will be appended.

-The command will also allow for tab completion so you don't have to type the entire command.
+The commands will also allow for tab completion so you don't have to type the entire command.

 # Limitations/Improvements to Make
 1. The indexing is very slow.
 It would be nice if there was some kind of index cache we could link into and use to avoid reindexing